sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 #### NQPTP
 Skip this section if you are building classic Shairport Sync – NQPTP is not needed for classic Shairport Sync.

-Download, install, enable and start NQPTP from [here](https://github.com/mikebrady/nqptp).
+Download, install, enable and start NQPTP from [here](https://github.com/mikebrady/nqptp) following the guide for Linux.

 #### Shairport Sync
 Download Shairport Sync, check out the `development` branch and configure, compile and install it.